michaelkremenetsky/webtsan/README.md

 byte (vs. TSan's 4), and only the instrumented execution paths are covered (e.g. TurboFan-compiled Wasm is excluded by design via tier-up suppression).

+Main issue with practical use is real world WASM libcs like emscripten and wasi-libc need to be patched as they currently caused a lot of false postives.
+This is where most of the work left is and its the hardest 70%.

 ## Applying the patches and building

 See [docs/BUILDING.md](docs/BUILDING.md) for the pinned Chromium/V8 base